Apollo vs ZoomInfo: Quick Comparison

 Apollo.io

-Apollo.io embraces low-barrier adoption with a free forever tier allowing basic access, which is ideal for solopreneurs validating the tool.
+Apollo.io embraces low-barrier adoption with a free forever tier allowing basic access, which is ideal for solopreneurs validating the tool and exploring subscription plans and pricing tiers in a transparent SaaS pricing model.
 Three paid self-service plans scale features and credits accommodating small to mid-market teams.
 Apollo’s pricing tiers provide incremental sales functionality from sequences to call recording.
 Larger enterprises can also request custom packages.

 ZoomInfo